PlutoLang/plutolang.github.io/docs/New Features/Compiler Warnings.md

       | ^^^^^^^ here: 'a' is unused
 ```

+This warning is not raised for variables starting with an underscore (`_`) as this is a common convention for unused variables.

 ### var-shadow
 This is raised when a new local is created with the same name as an existing one.
 ```pluto showLineNumbers